eloisewm/TEDISC-Dagster/README.md

 uv sync
 ```
 - uv venv creates a virtual environment (an isolated Python installation just for this project)
-- source .venv/bin/activate activates it - you will see (tedisc-dagster) appear to the left of your terminal prompt confirming it is active
+- source .venv/bin/activate activates it - you will see (TEDISC-Dagster) appear to the left of your terminal prompt confirming it is active
 - uv sync reads pyproject.toml and installs all the required packages

 ### 8) Run Dagster